-1) WARNING MAST (Item 4)
+1) MAST WARNING (item 4)

-This warning label is positioned on the both side of the mast.
+This warning label is positioned on the side of the mast.

 - A Never stand or work under the raised forks even if the hydraulic safety lock lever is applied. - ▲ In case of working under the forks, it is essential to support the carriage with blocks.